 For breeding group size, British & Irish Association of Zoos and Aquariums (BIAZA) recommends small mixed sex groups for Indian star tortoises and trios (1 male : 2 females) for Burmese Star tortoises.

-Holger Vetter's (Terralog: Turtles of the World, Vol 4) recommendation is to keep 2 male and 2 female (2:2) Indian star tortoises as a group, and 1 male and 2 female (1:2) Burmese star tortoises as a group.
+Holger Vetter's (Terralog: Turtles of the World, Vol 4) recommendation is to keep two male and two female (2:2) Indian star tortoises as a group, and one male and two female (1:2) Burmese star tortoises as a group.

 1.)
 Weight gain

 If you weigh your adult female tortoise regularly, a sudden weight gain is a telltale sign that she's gravid.
 A large female star tortoise carrying eggs may weigh up to 500 g (1.1 lb) more than usual.
-She will also be restless, sniff the ground, and may dig test pits for egg laying.
+She will also be restless, sniff the ground, and may dig test holes.

 2.)
 Indoor nesting